SalahAbotaleb/Operating-System-Scheduler/README.md

 - The program will generate a file called "memory.log" that contains the following information:
     - The order of allocation of the processes.
     - The order of deallocation of the processes.
-    - The fragmentation for each process.
-    - The external fragmentation.
-    - The average internal fragmentation.
-    - The average turnaround time for each process.
-    - The average weighted turnaround time for each process.

     ![Memory_Log.png](imgs%2FMemory_Log.png)